masakiogata/monokai-plus/README.md

 Brackets Theme: Monokai+
 ===

-This theme is a customized version of the Monokai color scheme from [Sublime Text 3](http://sublimetext.com/).
+This theme is a customized version of the Monokai color scheme from [Sublime Text](http://sublimetext.com/).
 The saturation of respective color optimized for IPS LCD and regular font weight.

 Screenshots
 ---